The Market Place (Orange County, California): Later Additions

-The newer 10-screen Edwards Theater, which opened as part of Phase 2, operated alongside the original 6-screen theater built in Phase 1, which was also operated by Edwards, until 2012 when the older six-screen theater closed, due to more people going to the newer theater across the street as well as the new AMC Tustin 14 at the District at Tustin Legacy.
+The newer 10-screen Edwards theater, which opened as part of Phase 2, operated alongside the original 6-screen theater built in Phase 1, which was also operated by Edwards, until 2012 when the older six-screen theater closed, due to more people going to the newer theater across the street as well as the new AMC Tustin 14 at the District at Tustin Legacy.
 A community center operated by the City of Tustin opened in 2014 in the space originally occupied by the six-screen theater.

 In Spring 2014, three new restaurants were added in close proximity to the existing Best Buy store.
 A Chase Bank branch and a Food Court were also added close to the existing Lowe's store.

 The Market Place added a Starbucks, with a drive through, and an Urban Plates restaurant near the former Lowe's building in late 2015.
 A new building was added close to the theater to accommodate the two new restaurants.

 The former Babies R Us space was renovated to hold one of the first Amazon Fresh stores, a new grocery store concept by Amazon, which opened in October 2020.

-Incidents

-On December 27, 2020, an Asian woman was attacked at The Market Place after she asked a man to maintain social distance due to COVID-19 concerns.
-The man, identified online as Brian Kranz, reportedly threatened to punch the woman.
-Kranz was later filmed by the woman in a Market Place parking lot telling the woman to "go back to China" along with a derogatory term, jumping out of his car to chase the woman into hers, and saying "thanks for giving my country COVID".
-District congresswoman Katie Porter denounced the attack and Tustin police investigated the incident.
-The incident was one of several racist attacks related to COVID-19.